 Even in the summer, Iceland isn’t exactly warm.
 There was an advertisement that I kept seeing around Reykjavik for an outdoor clothing brand that read ‘Iceland – waiting for summer since 1926’.

 I can’t think of a better way to describe this northern country – it’s cold!
+Make sure to do your research ahead of time and figure out what you should pack for Iceland to stay warm.

 There is still snow on the road through April most years.
 May is usually when the weather starts getting nicer, the roads clear up, and the sun comes out.
 Even still, expect to find drastically different weather throughout the day, especially in different pockets of the country.